jLantxa/backup/README.md

-  amend     Amend an existing snapshot ls        List nodes in the repository diff      Show differences between snapshots cat       Print repository objects verify    Verify the integrity of the data stored in the repository stats     Display stats about the repository and its contents
+  amend     Amend an existing snapshot ls        List nodes in the repository diff      Show differences between snapshots mount     Mount the repository as a file system cat       Print repository objects verify    Verify the integrity of the data stored in the repository stats     Display stats about the repository and its contents